 29. Be mesmerized by the winter fireworks in The Hague/ Den Haag

 One of the top things to do in The Hague in winter and December is to watch the winter fireworks at the beach of Scheveningen.
-On Sunday the 1st, 8th, 15th and 22nd of December 2019 at 18:00 in front of the Amrâth Kurhaus, you will be able to watch a beautiful firework show.
+It usually takes place on the first four Sundays in December at 18:00 in front of the Amrâth Kurhaus, you will be able to watch a beautiful firework show.
 The show is free the watch, but remember that if the weather is very bad it doesn’t take place.

 I would recommend you to visit the beach of Scheveningen either with public transport or by bike.
 Find the best route at 9292ov.nl/en